Military Ridge State Trail: Dodgeville to Ridgeway

 Dodgeville, the seat of Iowa County, dates to 1827 when Henry Dodge arrived with a group of settlers intent on mining lead in the area.
 The Iowa County Courthouse, built in 1859, is the oldest functioning courthouse in Wisconsin.
 Henry Dodge became Wisconsin’s first territorial governor, and his mining shack is still located in town.

-Upon leaving Dodgeville and heading east past the DNR center, the trail continues along a flat and mostly shaded route.
-During summer months, periodic swarms of gnats may bopther trail-goers.
-But the views from the Military Ridge make up for the inconvenience.
+Returning to the Military Ridge State Trail, upon leaving the DNR center in Dodgeville, the path travels along a flat and shaded route.
+During summer months, periodic swarms of gnats may bother trail-goers.
+But views from Military Ridge make up for the inconvenience.
 Forested valleys fall away from the ridge with dairy farms dotting the countryside.

 Governor Dodge State Park is named after Henry Dodge, Wisconsin’s first territorial governor who settled in the area.
 It’s one of the largest state parks with over 5,200 acres.
 The park features steep hills, bluffs, and deep valleys.
 Two lakes and a waterfall are main attractions in the park.
 The park offers camping, picnicking, hiking, canoeing, biking, hunting, fishing, off-road biking, and horseback riding opportunities.